VTrider/ExtraUtilities/README.md

 ### For Developers:

 Written in C++20, contributions welcome!
+One important note is that it is critical that you use the custom lua library, it is patched to be compatible with BZR.
+Using different binaries will cause a heap corruption.

 Build Dependencies:
 - Windows SDK